Bhoota (ghost): Etymology and idiom

 Bhūta is a Sanskrit term that carries the connotations of "past" and "being" and, because it has connection with "one of the most wide-spread roots in Indo-European — namely, *bheu/*bhu-", has similar-sounding cognates in virtually every branch of that language family, e.g., Irish (bha), English (be), Latvian (but) and Persian (budan).

+In Hinduism, bhuta also refers to group of five basic elements called Pancha Bhuta (/pəɲt͡ʃəbʱuːt̪ᵊ/ ,पञ्चभूत; pañca bhūta), which, in Hinduism, is the basis of all cosmic creation.
+These elements are: Prithvi (Sanskrit: पृथ्वी:, Earth), Jal (Sanskrit: आपः, Water), Agni (Sanskrit: अग्नि, Fire), Vayu (Sanskrit: वायु:, Air), Akasha (Sanskrit: आकाश, Aether).
+In Ayurveda and Indian philosophy, the human body is made of these five elements.

 In Hindustani, Punjabi, Kashmiri, Bengali, Sindhi and other languages of the northern subcontinent, the concept of bhoots is extensively used in idiom.
 To be "ridden by the bhoot of something" (bhoot sawaar hona) means to take an obsessive interest in that thing or work unrelentingly towards that goal.
 Conversely, to "dismount a bhoot" (bhoot utaarna) means to break through an obsession or see through a false belief that was previously dearly held.
 "To look like a bhoot" (bhoot lagna) means to look disheveled and unkempt or to dress ridiculously.
 A house or building that is untidy, unmaintained or deserted when it should not be is sometimes pejoratively called a bhoot bangla.

 The word has travelled far into Southeast Asia: it entered Javanese through Sanskrit as buta generally referring to a malevolent spirit/demonic giant which haunts places, it also refers to the genre of evil giants in wayang stories such as Buta Cakil.
 It has also undergone an evolution in the Malay world to mean a jinn-like creature mentioned in the as Malay Annals; there is a legend of such a creature that dwells in the plains of the Perak River with similar traits albeit of gigantic size giving its name to a town in north of the Malay Peninsula named Bota.

-Characteristics of Bhootas
+Characteristics of bhootas

 Bhootas are able to shape-shift into various animal forms at will, but are most often seen in human shape.
 However, their feet often reveal them to be ghosts, since they face backwards.
 As the earth is regarded as sacred or semi-sacred in many traditions of the Indian subcontinent, bhootas will go to great lengths to avoid contact with it, often floating a fraction above it, although sometimes as much as a foot off the ground.
 Furthermore bhootas cast no shadows, and speak with a nasal twang.
 They often lurk in the branches of specific trees and prefer to appear in white clothing.
 Sometimes bhootas haunt specific houses (the so-called bhoot banglas, i.e. bhoot bungalows), which are typically the places where they were killed or places which hold some other deep significance for them.